-This is the first academic book to look at issues related to quality in teacher education and teachers’ professional development in mainland China and Germany.
+This is an up-to-date academic book to look at profound issues related to quality in teacher education and teachers’ professional development in mainland China and Germany.
 It will be a useful reference for graduate students and researchers in the field of international and comparative education, teacher education and curriculum studies, teacher educators and practitioners to learn from trends, best practice and challenges that have been encountered in Mainland China and Germany.

 1 Chinese and German Perspectives on Quality in Teacher Education: An Introduction JOHN CHI-KIN LEE AND TIMO EHMKE 2 Teacher Education and Role of Educators under the Context of Educational Change in the Twenty-first Century: Prospects and Challenges JOHN CHI-KIN LEE AND STEPHEN YAM-WING YIP 3 Initial Teacher Education in Mainland China: The Impact of Accountability and Globalization ZHANG QIAN AND JOHN CHI-KIN LEE 4 Teacher Education in Germany: Historical Development, Status, Reforms and Challenges EWALD TERHART 5 Teacher Standards and Data Literacy of Teachers in China: Examples from Northern and Western Regions (Shanxi and Chongqing) YANG XIAO, JOHN CHI-KIN LEE AND QIU DEFENG 6 Innovative Approaches for Teacher Professional Development: Examples of Blended, Video- and Coaching-based Professional Development programs in Germany ANNA HOLSTEIN, CHRISTOPHER NEIL PRILOP, MARC KLEINKNECHT AND KIRA ELENA WEBER 7 E-Learning in Teacher Education in Hong Kong and Beijing in the Digital Era KONG SIU CHEUNG, HUANG RONGHUAI AND KWOK WAI YING 8 ICT in Teacher Education and ICT-Related Teacher Professional Development in Germany BIRGIT EICKELMANN, KERSTIN DROSSEL AND MELANIE HELDT 9 Teacher Education and Professional Development in STEM Education: Experiences in Mainland China and Hong Kong WINNIE WING-MUI SO, JOHN CHI-KIN LEE, YU CHEN, TIAN LUO, QIANWEN HE, FIONA NGAI-YING CHING, JIA LI AND QUN XIE 10 STEM Teacher Education in Germany: Organization, Expectations, and Challenges from the Perspectives of the Subjects Mathematics and Physics ANKE LINDMEIER AND KNUT NEUMANN 11 Implementing Education for Sustainable Development in the German School System: Implications for Teacher Education MATTHIAS BARTH AND LYDIA KATER-WETTSTÄDT 12 University-School Partnership for the Professional Development of Teachers in Hong Kong: A Case Study of Developing Self-regulated Learning in Students KO PO YUK AND JOHN CHI-KIN LEE 13 University-School Partnerships in Teacher Education in Germany ROBIN STRAUB AND TIMO EHMKE 14 Improving the Effectiveness of Teacher Training for the Vocational Education and Training (VET) Sector in China: Trends, Challenges and Approaches MARGARITA PAVLOVA AND CHRISTY SHIMIN CHEN 15 Teacher Education for the Vocational Education and Training (VET) Sector in Germany: Current Structures, Reforms and Challenges DINA KUHLEE 16 Teaching Chinese as a Second Language: Chinese perspective TONG HO-KIN, JOHN CHI-KIN LEE AND GUAN YUANYUAN GWENDOLINE 17 Teaching German as a second language: Implications for teacher education in Germany JENNIFER PAETSCH AND BIRGIT HEPPT 18 Teacher Education in China and Germany – Conclusions and Research Outlook TIMO EHMKE AND JOHN CHI-KIN LEE